dozmus/csar/design-docs/features/Ignore Files.md

 __Accepted Solution__:
 I have decided to search the entire working directory by default.
 I support git ignore files (using the `git ls-files` command) and default to finding any source files (on: error or unavailable).
-Allowing a `.csarignore` file is a stretch goal since it will be more complicated than my current approach.
+Allowing a `.csarignore` file is a stretch goal since it will be more complicated than my current approach and is mostly a vanity feature.